rahiel/hortiradar/docs/api.md

 flowers = tweety.get_keywords("bloemen")
 banana_wordcloud = tweety.get_keyword_wordcloud("banaan")
 ```

+After running this code, you'll find in the variables `all_keywords`, `flowers`
+and `banana_wordcloud` JSON-encoded strings of the requested data.

 URI template parameters are positional arguments of tweety methods and GET
 parameters are optional keyword arguments of tweety methods.
 Notice that the